What is Plant Safety?

 What is the objective of Plant Safety?

-- To achieve minimum breakdown and to keep the plant in good working condition at the lowest possible cost.
+- Minimum breakdown and to keep the plant in good working condition at the lowest possible cost.

-- To stay the m/c in such a condition that it permits to use without any interruption.
+- Stay the m/c in such a condition that it permits to use without any interruption.

-- To maximize the useful life of the equipment
+- Maximize the useful life of the equipment.

-- To optimize the frequency of disruption to production by reducing breakdown.
+- Optimize the frequency of disruption to production by reducing breakdown.

 Why Trust TUV Austria Bureau of Inspection & Certification for Plant Safety Services?